Parks Victoria has released the final master plan prepared to guide future decisions for Albert Park.

 The Point Nepean National Park Master Plan reflects the outcomes of extensive consultation with community and stakeholders and the implementation of the plan underway.

-A $900,000 investment will see the entry into Portarlington Harbour improve access for commercial vessels.
+A $900,000 investment to improve entry into Portarlington Harbour for commercial vessels is now complete.

 A $3.2 million pedestrian bridge will provide year-round connection and safe access from the fluctuating creek flow, between the Port Campbell township to the